jmcrego/MiNMT/README.md

 ## Usage example:

-Given train/valid/test raw (untokenized) datasets:

-`$TRAIN`, `$VALID` and `$TEST` indicate suffixes of the respective train/valid/test files while `$SS`/`$TT` are the file extensions for source/target data.
+Hereinafter we considier `$TRAIN`, `$VALID` and `$TEST` variables containing suffixes of the respective train/valid/test files with `$SS` and `$TT` the variables indicating file extensions of source and target sides.
-Train/Valid/Test files contain one sentence per line with untokenized (raw) text (learning and inference steps are performed after tokenization as described in the preprocess step).
+Train/Valid/Test files contain one sentence per line with untokenized (raw) text.
+Learning and inference steps are performed after tokenization as described in the preprocess step.

 ### (1) Preprocess